 LG is really excited about its upcoming V30 flagship.
 There have been several leaks of the phone already, but LG is revealing some information as well.
-The company previously announced that the V30's camera would have a f/1.6 aperture, but now it has revealed some of the V30's software prowess.
+The company previously announced that the V30's camera would have an f/1.6 aperture, but now it has revealed some of the V30's software prowess.

-LG's Android skin is getting a bump to version 6.0 (not the be confused with the Android version), with a few improvements in store specifically for the V30.
+LG's Android skin is getting a bump to version 6.0 (not to be confused with the Android version), with a few improvements in store specifically for the V30.
 The company confirmed that the V30 will have a floating bar in place of a second screen, which allows for quick access to various functions.
 The floating bar collapses onto the right side when not in use (I hope there's a way to hide that arrow).

 Also, the V30's always-on display feature will have some new customization options.
-In addition to the existing clock, you'll be able to add to add the floating tools, a music player, or a picture.
+In addition to the existing clock, you'll be able to add the floating tools, a music player, or a picture.
 The V30 also has a slew of new security features, like unlocking with your face or voice - without the screen being on.
 The voice unlock is especially interesting, as it utilizes user-set keywords to open the device using Qualcomm's Aqstic voice UI technology.

 The V30 is definitely shaping up to be an interesting phone.
 I think LG could have a winner on its hands, considering how much of an improvement the G6 was over its predecessor.
 V10/20 owners may mourn the loss of the secondary display, but hey, at least LG didn't get rid of the headphone jack.